0satoken/Eclairs/README.md

 * C++ compiler (`g++`, `icpc`, or `clang++`)
 * [GNU Scientific Library (GSL)](https://www.gnu.org/software/gsl/)

-To compile the python wrapper ``, additional requirements are
+To compile the python wrapper `pyeclairs`, additional requirements are

 * Python3
 * pip
 * [Boost](https://www.boost.org/)

 Specify the paths for these libraries in `Makefile`.
-Then, an executable `eclairs` is created.
+Then, running `make` creates an executable `eclairs`.
 The basic usage is

 ```C++